caiks/WBOT02/README.md

 the resultant videos are often run in mode 4 scan for demo purposes with a small scan area of one tile for snapping manual browsing to a feature

 Probably want a multiplier around 2 ie both on-diagonal, as well as regular spaced hotspots.
-Too small a multiplier suggests frequent siblings are being ignored.

 performance challenge

-It is not just the growth rate we should be interested in, but also removing fairly similar parts of the model from neighbouring hotspots.
-We must have spatial gaps between hotspots.
-That is the common facial saccade hotspots should form a small set.
-So, once a region's complete scan includes a very long path slice even if it's likelihood is low then the scan moves to surrounding regions.
-Do we need to cache path length too?
-Region size depends on scale.

 Model 34 onwards - TODO